 Inflatable paddle boards have several layers laminated together to create a sturdy structure.
 The core layer typically consists of drop stitch fabric, while the outer layers are made from PVC material.
 There are three common types of lamination methods:

-- Fusion: The fusion method fuses the PVC layers to the drop stitch core using heat, rather than adhesive.
-This reduces the weight of the board while maintaining durability and strength.
+3. Fusion: The fusion method fuses the PVC layers to the drop stitch core using heat, rather than adhesive.
+This keeps the board strong and durable and also much lighter.

 Inflatable SUPs are often reinforced with additional materials, like fiberglass or carbon fiber, which increase their rigidity and sturdiness even further.
 Rails, or rims, around the edge of the board can be constructed with extra layers of PVC to protect against punctures and abrasions.